spinnaker/spinnaker.github.io/guides/user/pipeline-expressions/index.md

 When the pipeline runs, it resolves the expression to what I’ve entered for `command`.

-## Where can I use Pipeline Expressions in Spinnaker?
+## Where can I use pipeline expressions in Spinnaker?

 > **Warning**
 >